-Muslim marriage registration in India is done under Muslim marriage act which is guided by The Muslim Personal Law (Shariat) Application Act, 1937 .
-However to issue Muslim marriage certificate different states have different guide lines.
+Muslim marriage registration in India is done under the Muslim marriage act which is guided by The Muslim Personal Law (Shariat) Application Act, 1937.
+However to issue Muslim marriage certificates different states have different guidelines.
 There are some states for which marriage registration is compulsory and for some it is not.
 These laws are not applicable in Goa state, where the Goa Civil Code is applicable for all persons irrespective of their religion.
 These laws are also not applicable to Muslims who have married under the Special Marriage Act, 1954.

 While other religious communities in India have codified laws, Muslim personal law is not codified in India.

 The Kazi who has performed the marriage can issue a “Nikahnama” which is a marriage certificate.
 For legal reasons, such as passport, bank account opening, inheritance, consent in case of emergency, etc it is advisable that the Muslim marriage should be registered with the marriage registrar.

 In India and some of the Muslim countries Nikahnama is sufficient proof of Nikah or Muslim Marriage, however in other countries for the purpose of immigration/ spousal visa the proper Muslim marriage certificate is issued by the Registrar of Marriages of the District where marriage was solemnized and/or where the parties usually reside will be sought by the foreign authorities.

 It is not only the Marriage Certificate that is required but this has to further bear authenticity/verification/ Apostille from MEA, New Delhi.
 The Valid Marriage Certificate is issued by the Registrar of Marriages only after the registration of the marriage with the officer.